 Because the Valles Caldera sits astride the western boundary faults of the Rio Grande rift, there are distinct through-trending faults.

-The caldera is a result of collapse following the eruption of rhyolitic magmas from a large magma chamber.
+The caldera is the result of a collapse following the eruption of rhyolitic magmas from a large magma chamber.
 There was no large volcano prior to the collapse, just many volcanoes all clustered in the region.
-This is what makes supervolcanoes somewhat different than the type of volcanoes that most non-volcanologist have in mind when they think of a volcano.
+This is what makes supervolcanoes somewhat different than the type of volcanoes that most non-volcanologists have in mind when they think of a volcano.
 They are broad areas of intense volcanism rather than a single giant "volcanic mountain."

 The floor of the caldera was occupied by a lake shortly after the collapse event.
 But it was short-lived because the floor of the caldera buldged upwards over the next several tens of thousands to 100,000 years resulting in the large mountain in the center of the caldera, Redondo Peak.
 The floor buldged upwards when it rebounded, or "resurged", after removal of the weight of all the erupted magma, and because new, relatively degassed magma gradually inflated the top of the magma chamber.
 It was at this time that a series of viscous lava domes were erupted around the central buldge.

-Bandelier Ashflow Tuff sitting on Permian red rocks (Abo and Yeso Formations)
+Bandelier ash-flow tuff sitting on Permian red rocks (Abo and Yeso Formations).
+Photo L. Crumpler

 Hydrothermal Activity in the Valles Caldera